 The principal activities of the company are those of investment holding and provision of management services.
-It is listed on the Catalist which is a market on Singapore Exchange Securities Trading Limited ("SGX-ST").
+It is listed on the Singapore Exchange Securities Trading Limited.

 The principal activities of the subsidiaries are property development and investment holding.

 The registered office is: 50 Raffles Place, #11-02 Singapore Land Tower, Singapore 048623.
 The company is situated in Singapore.